nqcm/synonyms-in-quran/docs/M/man.md

     1. Burning and blackening the skins!

-The word بشر is used for human beings because of the skin which is the outer covering of the human body, as opposed to animals who have fur, feather, or scales (:material-book: MR).
+The word بشر is used for human beings because of the skin which is the outer covering of the human body, as opposed to animals who have fur, feather, or scales[^MR].

 The word بشر can be used for singular, plural, masculine, and feminine.
 However, the dual form of this word is بشران which is used in the Quran in the following ayaah